oaeproject/Hilary/README.md

 #### RabbitMQ

 To install RabbitMQ, please follow the instructions on the [RabbitMQ download page](http://www.rabbitmq.com/download.html).
-Once completed, you should be able to start RabbitMQ in the background by running:
+Once completed, you should be able to start RabbitMQ:

 ```
-rabbitmq-server -detached
+rabbitmq-server
 ```

+To start it in the background, you can run: `rabbitmq-server -detached`

 RabbitMQ powers the asynchronous task-queue function in Hilary.
 It allows heavier "background" tasks such as activity processing, search indexing and preview processing to be off-loaded to specialized clusters of servers.
 Though, in a development environment you don't need to worry about specialized clusters, your development machine will do just fine out-of-the-box.